The Ghost Writer (film)

 The Ghost Writer (released as The Ghost in the United Kingdom and Ireland) is a 2010 neo-noir political thriller film directed by Roman Polanski.
-The film is an adaptation of a 2007 Robert Harris novel, The Ghost, with the screenplay written by Polanski and Harris.
-It stars Ewan McGregor, Pierce Brosnan, Kim Cattrall, and Olivia Williams.
+The film is an adaptation of the 2007 novel, The Ghost, by Robert Harris with the screenplay written by Polanski and Harris.
+It stars Ewan McGregor in the title role with Pierce Brosnan, Kim Cattrall, and Olivia Williams.

 The film was a critical and commercial success and won numerous cinematic awards including Best Director for Polanski at the 60th Berlin International Film Festival and also at the 23rd European Film Awards in 2010.

 Plot

-A ghostwriter is hired by a publishing firm to complete the autobiography of former British Prime Minister Adam Lang.
-The Ghost's predecessor and Lang's aide, Mike McAra, has recently died in a drowning accident.
-The Ghost travels to Old Haven on Martha's Vineyard, Massachusetts, where Lang and his wife Ruth are staying.
+A nameless British ghostwriter is hired by London-based publishing firm Rhinehart, Inc. to complete the autobiography of former British Prime Minister Adam Lang after the original ghost, Lang's aide Mike McAra, dies in an apparent drowning accident.
+The Ghost travels to Old Haven on Martha's Vineyard, where Lang and his wife Ruth are staying at a complex with Lang's personal assistant, Amelia Bly.
+As Lang's time as prime minister is marred by his involvement in the War on Terror, the Ghost encounters anti-war demonstrators and activists who are protesting Lang's presence on the island.